abhirup2565/Esign_Project-Backend/readme.md

 # SignFlow Backend (Django)

 This is the backend service for **SignFlow**, a digital contract signing platform.
-It provides secure APIs for user management, document uploads, and e-signature workflows.
+It provides secure APIs for user management, document uploads, and e-signature workflows.<br>
+💡 Frontend Repository: The backend works together with the From [SignFlow Frontend](https://github.com/abhirup2565/Esign_Project.git) repository, which is a React-based application that interacts with these APIs.

 -----------------------------------------------------